 - Image Collection – photographs and postcards of people, buildings and historic scenes.
 We also house most of the Charlotte Observer negatives from 1956-2000.

 - School Publications – Yearbooks from Charlotte-Mecklenburg schools.
 Older yearbooks are also available online at DigitalNC.org.

-- Family Research Computer Center – offers access to websites useful for local history and genealogy research.
-Free access to Ancestry.com's Library Edition and a sizable collection of genealogy resource CD-ROMs are also available.
+- Family Research Computer Center – offers free access to Ancestry.com's Library Edition access and other websites useful for local history and genealogy research.
+A sizable collection of genealogy resource CD-ROMs is also available.

 - Music Archive – We have one of the largest collections of local music in North Carolina.
 From gospel to country, bluegrass to folk, rock to hip-hop, the music of the Carolinas can be discovered in the Carolina Room.
 Recordings may not be duplicated and listening sessions are by appointment and for research purposes only.

-- Maps – offers a variety of historic and modern maps for the region and the Carolinas.
+- Historic Maps Collection – offers a variety of historic and modern maps for the region and the Carolinas.

-- Vertical Files - may contain newspaper clippings, annual reports, brochures, maps, and other small, ephemeral materials related to Charlotte, Mecklenburg County, and the Carolinas.
+- Vertical Files - may contain newspaper clippings, annual reports, brochures, maps and other small, ephemeral materials related to Charlotte, Mecklenburg County and the Carolinas.
 They will turn up in searches of the online catalog.